mmccarty/alacarte/README.md

 Look at the Web Server Error Logs

-	One of the best places to start troubleshooting are the web serverÕs error logs, especially when you are initially debugging your configuration.
+	One of the best places to start troubleshooting are the web serverï¿½s error logs, especially when you are initially debugging your configuration.

 	/log/development.log or /log/production.log

-	Rails canÕt start writing to .log files until it has launched, so Rails logging canÕt help you if your initial setup has critical problems.
+	Rails canï¿½t start writing to .log files until it has launched, so Rails logging canï¿½t help you if your initial setup has critical problems.
-	File permission problems and other errors will show up in the web serverÕs access_log and may give you clues about what is going wrong.
+	File permission problems and other errors will show up in the web serverï¿½s access_log and may give you clues about what is going wrong.

 Do Files Have the Correct Permissions?

-	Here are a few important files and the permissions they must have:
-	¥ The log directory and files must be writable by the user running the FastCGI or Mongrel process.
-	¥ The public directory must be writable by the user running the FastCGI or Mongrel process if you are using page caching.
-Rails will run if the public directory is not writable but will not use caching.
-	¥ dispatch.fcgi must be executable, but not writable by others.
-	¥ index must be writable by the application
-	¥ public/photo and public/photos and uploads must be RW (if using)
+	Here are a few important files and the permissions they must have: ï¿½ The log directory and files must be writable by the user running the FastCGI or Mongrel process. ï¿½ The public directory must be writable by the user running the FastCGI or Mongrel process if you are using page caching.
+Rails will run if the public directory is not writable but will not use caching. ï¿½ dispatch.fcgi must be executable, but not writable by others. ï¿½ index must be writable by the application ï¿½ public/photo and public/photos and uploads must be RW (if using)

 Are Current Versions of Necessary Files and Requirements Present?